oneayodeji/oneayodeji.github.io/README.md

-# Ayoddeji Adenihun - Data Analysis Portfolio
+# Ayodeji Adenihun - Data Analysis Portfolio

 Welcome!
 This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.